Sandra Cisneros: Early life and education

-Her Khara family made a down payment on their own home in Humboldt Park, a predominantly Puerto Rican neighborhood on Chicago's West Side, when she was eleven years old.
-This neighborhood and its characters would later become the inspiration for Cisneros' novel The House on Mango Street.
+Her family made a down payment on their own home in Humboldt Park, a predominantly Puerto Rican neighborhood on Chicago's West Side, when she was eleven years old.
+This neighborhood and its characters would later become the inspiration for Cisneros's novel The House on Mango Street.
 For high school, Cisneros attended Josephinum Academy, a small Catholic all-girls school.
 Here, she found an ally in a high-school teacher who helped her to write poems about the Vietnam War.
 Although Cisneros had written her first poem around the age of ten, with her teacher's encouragement, she became known for her writing throughout her high-school years.
 In high school, she wrote poetry and was the literary magazine editor, but according to Cisneros, herself, she did not really start writing until her first creative writing class in college, in 1974.
 After that, it took a while to find her own voice.
 She explains: "I rejected what was at hand and emulated the voices of the poets I admired in books: big male voices like James Wright and Richard Hugo and Theodore Roethke, all wrong for me."

-Cisneros was awarded a Bachelor of Arts degree from Loyola University Chicago, in 1976, and she received a Master of Fine Arts degree from the Iowa Writers' Workshop at the University of Iowa, in 1978.
-At Loyola, she had an affair with a professor that she calls a “secret life [from] when I was a junior through Iowa that tormented me and that I wrote about, in my poetry.”
-She describes the abusive relationship as “very damaging to me” and is “why my writing is always dealing with sexuality and wickedness.”
+Cisneros was awarded a Bachelor of Arts degree from Loyola University Chicago in 1976, and she received a Master of Fine Arts degree from the Iowa Writers' Workshop at the University of Iowa in 1978.
+At Loyola, she had an affair with a professor that she calls a “secret life [from] when I was a junior through Iowa that tormented me and that I wrote about, in my poetry”.
+She describes the abusive relationship as "very damaging to me" and is "why my writing is always dealing with sexuality and wickedness".

 While attending the Workshop, Cisneros discovered how the particular social position she occupied gave her writing a unique potential, recalling: "It wasn't as if I didn't know who I was.
 I knew I was a Mexican woman.
 But I didn't think it had anything to do with why I felt so much imbalance, in my life, whereas it had everything to do with it!
 My race, my gender, and my class!
 And it didn't make sense, until that moment, sitting in that seminar.
 That's when I decided I would write about something my classmates couldn't write about."
 She conformed to American literary canons and adopted a writing style that was purposely opposite that of her classmates, realizing that instead of being something to be ashamed of, her own cultural environment was a source of inspiration.
 From then on, she would write of her "neighbors, the people [she] saw, the poverty that the women had gone through."